utkaln/TypeScript-Getting-Started/README.md

 // the new var name must match to that of the attributes of the object
 ```

+### Rest Parameters
-* **rest parameter** is a way to capture the remainder of the elements from an array.
+* rest parameter is a way to capture the remainder of the elements from an array.
 Use a variable name preceded with Three dots to declare rest param.
 * Rest params have the same object type as that of the source array.
 Example:
 ```ts
 let planets = [ 'mercury', 'venus', 'earth', 'mars', 'jupiter', 'saturn'];